Can Courts shock Celtic & deliver dream?

 Two of this season's Premiership encounters between Dundee United and Celtic have been tight.

-Back in September, the Courts' men recovered from the loss of an early goal to secure a 1-1 draw at Celtic Park.
+Back in September, Courts' men recovered from the loss of an early goal to secure a 1-1 draw at Celtic Park.
 Then, in January, Celtic took until the 90th minute to nab a 1-0 win.

 In between the games in Glasgow, Celtic recorded a comfortable 3-0 win at Tannadice, meaning Courts is still looking for his first win against the Glasgow giants.